Local well-posedness for the quasilinear Schr\"odinger equations via the generalized energy method: Small data and cubic interactions

 \subsection{Momentum type estimates}

-We firstly introduce the following crucial Lemma which can halve the derivative of the terms that have no time integration in the momentum type estimates. \begin{lem} Suppose real function $ v(x_k) $ and complex function $ u(x), w(x) $ are smooth, where $ x_k \in \mathbb{R}_{x_k}, x\in \mathbb{R}^d $, then
+As Lemma \ref{leminter1} in Section \ref{s3}, a key technique in our analysis is to halve the derivative order for terms without time integration in momentum type estimates.
+To this end, we introduce the following lemma and present the proof in Appendix~\ref{appa} for reader's convenience. \begin{lem} If real function $ v(x_k) $ and complex function $ u(x), w(x) $ are smooth, where $ x_k \in \mathbb{R}, x\in \mathbb{R}^d $, then